 While the state-orchestrated forms of popular culture and leisure provided many benefits, they did not offer what could increasingly be seen in advertising, TV and film—a different vision of life fueled by insatiable consumerism.
 The notion of lifestyle choices was beginning to emerge.
 Although the consumption of both fashion and domestic products were aspects of consumer behaviour that were broadly tolerated and could “pass” as fulfilling relatively practical needs, the unresolved tensions between socialist asceticism and the newly developing consumer culture meant that in Yugoslav patriarchy women now appeared as “spoiled” for having developed desires that reached beyond a basic, practical existence.

 It is significant, then, in such a climate that the first Yugoslav practitioner to actively declare herself a Pop Artist was female, perhaps seeing Pop as a language in which she could articulate a response to the conflicting expectations placed upon her.
 Ivanjicki’s exhibition, held at the “Small Gallery” of Belgrade’s “Graphic Collective” art space, did not at first glance seem to share much with the cool, brash, bold distancing associated with Pop.
 The exhibition consisted of a series of customised and hand-painted drawers and suitcases filled with found objects assembled by the artist (Figure 2.1).
-The exhibits, entitled Twin Drawers, Drawer Packed Before the War, Taxi Suitcase etc., included a used tube of toothpaste, dry bread, war medals and old water pipes, packed into drawers and suitcases belonging to the artist.
+The exhibits, entitled Twin Drawers, Drawer Packed Before the War, Taxi Suitcase (all 1964) etc., included a used tube of toothpaste, dry bread, war medals and old water pipes, packed into drawers and suitcases belonging to the artist.
 These pieces were more in line with Robert Rauschenberg’s assemblages - an artist well-known to Yugoslav audiences after being awarded the first prize at the influential Ljubljana Graphics Biennial in 1963 - than Pop’s preoccupation with mass production and consumerism.
 Ivanjicki’s was a local variant on Pop, seeking to bring the everyday into the gallery through ordinary and personal objects, but the artist was not yet ready to shed the emotional, memory-driven references to the war and the narrative of heroism prevalent in Yugoslav socialist modernism – the country’s official artistic expression.
 Above all this exhibition served as a catalyst for Ivanjicki to publicly proclaim, with great enthusiasm, that she was now a Pop Artist – a phrase that she would go on to frequently repeat in newspaper and TV interviews.

 Despite its innovative spirit, Ivanjicki’s big Pop Art announcement did not leave lasting effects on the local art scene, nor did it enthuse Yugoslav audiences about Pop Art.
 Her exhibition was ridiculed, with newspaper articles proclaiming her work vulgar and aligning her ideas with Western decadence.
 In 1964, unlike the young generation of artists who were enthusiastic about new influences from abroad, the Yugoslav arts establishment still regarded Pop Art as a conformist artistic expression of American “bourgeois boys,” complicit and passive in their world made of “neon, colorful industrial goods, Coca Cola, adverts and chemically stimulated underage sex.”
 Ivanjicki was now seen as the voice of such decadence – a female agent of consumerism.